 The Inputs Toolbar is an inactive toolbar.
-It provides information only on the state of the Emergency Stop, the safety shield, and the limit switches.
+It provides information only on the state of the Emergency Stop, the doors, the automatic safety shield (optional), and the limit switches.
 Indicators for robotic inputs 1, 2, 3, and 4 are also provided.
 An input is active (on) when the button is depressed.